JieyuWu/ToyotaMod/SSH.md

 ## Connecting to ssh.comma.ai
 ### Using OpenSSH
 The instructions on [ssh.comma.ai](https://ssh.comma.ai/) for a saved connection are slightly wrong.
-If you want to connect to your comma device by typeing `ssh comma-{dongleid}` your `~/.ssh/config/` file should read as follows (Note the ${%h} entries in the ProxyCommand):
+If you want to connect to your comma device by typing `ssh comma-{dongleid}` your `~/.ssh/config/` file should read as follows (Note the ${%h} entries in the ProxyCommand):

 ```
 Host comma-*